raspberrypilearning/dojo-mentoring/en/step_4.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Vernacular culture** is the cultural forms made and organised by ordinary, often indigenous people, as distinct from the high culture of an elite.</p>

 Culturally relevant pedagogy promotes the development of creators’ critical consciousness of the world and encourages them to ask questions about ethics, power, privilege, and social justice.
-It emphasises opportunities to address issues that are important to learners and their communities.
+It emphasises opportunities to address issues that are important to Ninja's and their communities.

 ### Culturally responsive mentoring practices include: